akhasoft/Yakhont/README.md

 without changing their source code.
 ```

    **Note:** the Google "Jack and Jill" technology is not supporting bytecode manipulation -
              but is no longer supported too.

-5. Finally, don't forget to add to your _AndroidManifest.xml_ something like code snippet below:
+5. Finally, don't forget to add to your _AndroidManifest.xml_ something like code
+snippet below (if you're going to use build-in cache):

 ```
 <application ...>